 Making your dog vomit is one of the most unpleasant tasks for many dog owners.
 However, it’s among the best ways to expel any poisonous substance from your dog’s body and possibly save your pup’s life.
 Dogs, especially puppies and Labs, love dog treats and will quickly grab anything and gulp it down their throats.
 Similarly, you or any member of your family may have shared a snack with your dog without knowing the dangers.

 Most human foods are toxic to your dog, and a sweet treat of chocolates can be the reason for your pet’s discomforts.
-Vets report that chocolates are the most common reason for dog poisoning.
+Vets report that chocolates are the most common reason for dog poisoning among the list of foods that dogs can’t eat.
 Understanding how to make your dog throw up may help you cut down the expenses of having to visit an emergency veterinary clinic, higher costs of treatment, and save your dog’s life.